NVC Resources on Connection

 Exercise For Saying "No" And Staying Connected

-4. To help you stay connected to yourself and the other person when in challenging discussions about COVID-19 vaccines or other hot issues, without labeling others as reactive or otherwise, you can begin by tracking signs of your own reactivity to bring mindfulness onboard, then shifting your attention to universal needs; and asking to connect about it later.
+To help you stay connected to yourself and the other person when in challenging discussions about COVID-19 vaccines or other hot issues, without labeling others as reactive or otherwise, you can begin by tracking signs of your own reactivity to bring mindfulness onboard, then shifting your attention to universal needs; and asking to connect about it later.
 Read on for more.
+Read this article...

-6. Learn when to use the two types of requests in the practice of Nonviolent Communication: Action Requests and Connection Requests.
+There are two types of requests in the practice of Nonviolent Communication: Action Requests and Connection Requests.
 Both are important when working through conflict or difficult situations and for building connection.
+As its name suggests, an action request includes a very specific action that someone can perform to meet a need.
+For example, you might have needs for connection and peace of...

 How to Interrupt